 Do you know how many tacos you could buy with $3,000?

-The cost of preparing for the bar could be $0 if you really wanted.
-Could be at most half of a bar course if you do have budget to spare.
+The cost of preparing for the bar exam could be $0 if you really wanted.
 Bar prep doesn’t have to be expensive.
+(Neither does eating healthy.
+Don’t use cost as an excuse.)

-On a budget = without the bells and whistles of a big bar prep program, without the price gouging, without resorting to a small bar prep program that’s still expensive, without a tutor, etc.
+On a budget = without the bells and whistles of a big bar prep program, without the price gouging, without resorting to a bunch of different supplements that add up, without hiring a tutor whose strategies may or may not work for you, etc.

 1. Excellent raw materials